Pymble Wise Phone Initiative

 Parenting Support FAQs

 The Pymble Wise Phone Initiative ensures your daughter has access to an age-appropriate phone with all the valuable features she needs but none of the distractions or harmful apps and content that are inappropriate for her developing young mind.
-The phone’s features are managed by the College and your daughter will be given access to safe and helpful features based on her age.
+The features of Pymble Wise Phone Initiative devices are managed by the College and your daughter will be given access to safe and helpful features based on her age.
 Please refer to the ‘Customised to your daughter’s age’ section above for specific details.
+We also have the full list of available apps in the parent guide booklet that is regularly updated.

 It’s natural to feel anxious, especially when it involves something as important as your daughter’s connection to her social world.
 Framing the College-managed phone under the Pymble Wise Phone Initiative as a tool for empowerment that everyone else will be using, rather than a restriction, could help your conversations.
 You can highlight that the phone will still allow her to stay connected with friends, in a healthier, more balanced, and inclusive way.